adin11/ML-Project-Health-Insurance-Premium-Predictor/README.md

 **A Real-Time Dynamic Power Bi Dashboard for Analyzing How Health Insurance Premiums Differes from regions, Health,employment smoking status etc.**

 ---

+## Technical Details:

+### 📊 EDA
+- Histograms, box plots used for univariate analysis.
+- BarPlots, scatter plots and cross-tabs for bivariate insights.

+### 🧠 Feature Engineering
+- Created `risk_score` feature from domain-specific medical history column.
+- Encoded categorical features via One-Hot encoding and Manual Label Mapping.

+### 🧮 Encoding & Scaling
+- Dropped multicollinear features using variance inflation factor.
+- Scaled the numeric features using min/max scaling.

+### 🤖 Model Development
+- Trained Linear, Ridge, and XGBoost regressors.
+- Finalized and Fine tuned XGBoost model using randomized search cv best R² score/test_set_score (0.98) and root mean sqaured error (1169).

+### 🔀 Model Segmentation
+- Identified that ~30% of predictions in younger age groups (≤ 25) had error margins exceeding 10%, leading to potential overcharging or undercharging.
+- Introduced an additional feature (`genetical_risk_score`) for these groups to reduce extreme errors.
+- Trained and saved two separate models for age groups ≤ 25 and > 25 using joblib.

+### 🛠️ Model Tuning
+- Used RandomizedSearchCV for hyperparameter optimization and trained the final model on these hyperparamters Best Parameters:  {'n_estimators': 50, 'max_depth': 5, 'learning_rate': 0.1}

+---

+## 📈 Evaluation Metrics
+- **R² Score (XGBoost):** 0.98
+- **Error Margin:** Minimized after age-wise segmentation.
+- **Feature Impact:** Income, risk_score, and genetical_risk were most influential features.
+- **Model Strategy:** For Real Time Predictions, If the selected age is over 25, it uses one model to show results.
+If it's above 25 it uses a different model.

+---

 # Key Insights: